 I kept the flavors simple as I wanted a taste the spaghetti squash but added one jalapeno, so the fritter was not too bland.
 The possibilities of this spaghetti squash fritter recipe are endless.
 You could flavor with your favorite spice.
 Perhaps chili, curry and a dash of cumin would be great.
 Add a hard Parmesan cheese or Cheddar.

 These spaghetti squash fritters will keep in the refrigerator for up to 4 days in an airtight container.

 To freeze these tasty low carb fritters, place them in a zip lock bag with a square of parchment paper in between each one, to prevent sticking.
 Defrost them in the refrigerator.

 - 2 teaspoon Garlic powder

 - 1 Jalapeno pepper chopped

 - 1 tablespoon Olive oil

-Place on a parchment lined baking tray and bake for 30 to 40 minutes until soft and golden
+- Place on a parchment lined baking sheet and bake for 30 to 40 minutes until soft and golden

-Cut the cooked squash flesh from the outer skin and place in a bowl
+- Remove the cooked squash flesh from the outer skin with a fork and place in a bowl